 Gerawan Statement on the results of the November 5, 2013 decertification election

-FRESNO, Calif., Sept.
-18, 2018 /PRNewswire/ -- Our employees have been waiting since November 2013 for their votes to be counted.
+FRESNO, California, Sept.
+19, 2018 /PRNewswire-HISPANIC PR WIRE/ -- Our employees have been waiting since November 2013 for their votes to be counted.
 After a historic struggle, they achieved that right today, in spite of the efforts by the UFW and the millions of taxpayer dollars spent by the Agricultural Labor Relations Board to deny them that right.

 The final vote count was 1,098 "No Union," and 197 for the UFW.
 The employees overwhelmingly rejected the UFW as their bargaining representative – by a 5 to 1 margin – in spite of the ALRB's last-minute, election day refusal to count approximately 640 ballots challenged by the UFW.